 Firstly, there are 2 acoustic piano sounds on this model which are called Grand piano & Bright piano.
 When playing on a regular piano as well as any name brand digital piano in this price range, the piano sound is supposed to change not only in volume (louder/softer) as you press the key harder or easier, but the tone itself is supposed to change in character with changes in brightness and mellowness as well as various overtones and nuances in the sound.
 Those are just a few details that make a piano sound good and is referred to as "dynamic range."The Adagio has just one piano sound no matter how hard or soft you press the key.
 It does change volume from soft to loud, but no changes in tonality or dynamic range.
 In other words, the piano sound (either Grand or Bright piano) is the same all the time on any style of music using any dynamics.
 This is not a good thing and not the way acoustic pianos behave.

 There are five levels of touch sensitivity that you can change and set, but this feature has to do with different levels of volume response as you play the keys, and not with dynamic range or changes in tone.
 Touch sensitivity levels are there in case you normally play the keys too hard or too soft and you want to have a different level of volume for your particular touch.
 This feature is very common in digital pianos.
 Also, the piano sound itself on this piano is quite choppy as you play a song using single notes and chords (multiple notes) and has more of a staccato (shorter) sound as opposed to smooth and legato (longer), even when using the sustain damper pedal.
-The pedal sustain does allow for half-pedaling "gradual sustain," but this does little to alleviate the somewhat choppy sound that normally occurs when playing a song, especially when trying to play lightly or softly.
-The mark of a good piano is how the dynamics and sound responds when playing delicately and/or quietly, not just loud or harder.
-The Adagio does not pass the test at all in that way, and my test is fairly easy to pass.
+The pedal sustain does allow for a bit of half-pedaling sustain but this does little to alleviate the somewhat choppy sound that normally occurs when playing a song, especially when trying to play lightly or softly.
+The mark of a good piano is how the dynamics and piano sound responds when playing delicately and/or quietly, not just loud or harder.
+The Adagio does not pass the test at all in that way.

 The piano key movement on the Adagio pianos is definitely weighted more like a regular acoustic piano, so that is good and most people think this alone is what makes for a good playing experience.
 However, the key action movement is quite noisy and clunky, especially in the upper part of the keyboard.
 This is particularly distracting when playing the piano at low volumes or using headphones.
 The key movement noise when the keys hit bottom or come back up can easily be heard throughout the room or house and is very annoying.
 It's like there isn't enough felt cushion under the keys to dampen the sound of the keys going up and down.
 When you play the piano at louder volumes this situation isn't as noticeable, but you shouldn't have to do that just to cover up that annoying key noise which most other good digital pianos don't have.
 Perhaps my ears are more sensitive than others, but I doubt it.
 If you have little experience with good digital or acoustic pianos, you may not notice this at first on the Adagio, but after awhile, you probably will.